alpacahq/alpaca-docs/content/trading/getting-started.md

 }
 ```

-The [Trading Account docs]() outline what the properties of this mean.
+The [Trading Account docs](../../api-references/trading-api/account) outline the property descriptions of the `Account` object.
 Now that we're certain our buying power is sufficient to place trades, let's
 send a market buy order.

 ### Placing a Buy Order

-In the JavaScript SDK, all orders are sent with the `createOrder` method.
+In the JavaScript SDK, orders can be sent with the `createOrder` method.
 The
-exact parameters allowed in this function are outlined [on GitHub]().
-This
+exact parameters allowed in this function are outlined [on GitHub](https://github.com/alpacahq/alpaca-trade-api-js#orders-api).
-function returns a promise of an order object.
+This function returns a promise of an order object, `Promise<Order>`.

 For our order, we'll need to set `symbol`, `qty`, `side`, `type`, and `time_in_force`.
-Respectively, these variables determine what asset we order, how many units,
+Respectively, these variables determine what asset we order, how many units to exchange,
-whether it's buy-side or sell-side, the type of order, and how long our order
+whether the order is buy-side or sell-side, the type of order, and how long our order
 should be active for.
 Create an object with these parameters and call
 `createOrder` with this object to send your first order!
-We'll also print the
-returning promise.

 ```js
 // Defining our order parameters and sending the order